Brandography/handbook/README.md

 #### `~/.editorconfig`
 We won't enforce the editor you choose to use.
 We do ask that you install a plugin for it called [Editor Config](https://editorconfig.org/).
 This plugin allows us to set some basic syntax standards across a wide range of languages for our team.
 It ensures basic syntax like tabs vs spaces (we use spaces) are set from the get go.

-You can find the `.editorconfig` in this repository.
-The easiest way to get this working is to use it in your user folder.
+You can find our `.editorconfig` file in [our team repository](https://github.com/Brandography/.editorconfig/).
+The easiest way to get this working is to add it in your home folder.
 All you have to do is run this command: `curl https://raw.github.com/Brandography/.editorconfig/master/.editorconfig > ~/.editorconfig`

 ## Project Management
 ### Trello